-- 8) The primary risk of mortgage-backed securities is - A) that the prices of housing will go down. - B) that the prices of housing will increase. - C) that the government will not be able to meet the guarantees on the cash flows. - D) that homeowners may not be able to, or choose not to, repay their loans.
+- 8) The primary risk of mortgage-backed securities is that - A) the prices of housing will go down. - B) the prices of housing will increase. - C) the government will not be able to meet the guarantees on the cash flows. - D) homeowners may not be able to, or choose not to, repay their loans.